MHassanAI/FlowMeter/README.md

 ## Who uses FlowMeter?

- * We use FlowMeter internally to quickly analyse and label packets.
+ * We use FlowMeter internally to quickly analyze and label packets.
 It forms one part of a project to build a fast pre-filter for packets before we conduct deeper layer-7 analysis in [Deepfence ThreatMapper](https://deepfence.io/threatmapper/).

 ## Get in touch